chrthomsen/pygrametl/docs/quickstart/install.rst

 pygrametl in these variables, it is available to all instances of that Python implementation just like any built-in Python library.
-As an alternative, the path to pygrametl can be set on a program to program basis, by adding the path of pygrametl to ``sys.path``, before importing the package in your code.
+As an alternative, the path to pygrametl can be set on a program to program basis, by adding the path of pygrametl to :attr:`.sys.path`, before importing the package in your code.

 .. code-block:: python